Degree Programs & Courses Competencies for the (digital) future

 Technology and self-learning algorithms are not per se neutral, objective and always a step forward.
 Therefore, we should better understand and critically question algorithms in particular.

 Algorithms, computer systems and software act (supposedly) objectively and only do what we humans tell them to do.
 But why do search engines based on machine learning systems reinforce existing prejudices?
 What role do humans play here and how do human values find their way into such systems?
-This module addresses these and more questions and offers a method for analysing and questioning complex algorithms.
+This learning unit addresses these and more questions and offers a method for analysing and questioning complex algorithms.

 Basic informations